 The engineering evaluation concluded the AS/SVE system has low suitability for the site conditions (e.g., soil permeability, depth to groundwater, contaminant concentrations) in the impacted area.
-The low permeability of the soils and high water table (typically above the depth of the SVE wells) limit the system's ability to capture and treat VOC-containing soil vapors.
+The low permeability of the soils (assumed less than 1 x 10-9 square centimeters) and high water table (typically above the depth of the SVE wells) limit the system's ability to capture and treat VOC-containing soil vapors.
 In addition to the deficiencies in the vertical configuration of the system, the system's horizontal configuration limits its capture of toluene-affected mass to the western portion of the source area.
-An estimated 22% reduction in toluene mass has occurred within the system's radius of influence since system startup; however, there was insufficient toluene concentration data from the system to determine if the mass reduction is due to migration, dilution, biodegradation, or AS/SVE system operation.
+An estimated 22% reduction in toluene mass has occurred within the system's radius of influence since system start-up; however, there was insufficient toluene concentration data from the system to determine if the mass reduction is due to migration, dilution, biodegradation, or AS/SVE system operation.
 Although the AS/SVE components are appropriately sized for the assumed design conditions, a site inspection performed by WSP in April 2015 identified several deficiencies in system operation, including the short-circuiting of sparged air to the ground surface, submergence of SVE wells, lack of air flow through the system, and malfunctioning equipment.